Aldisti/CloudflareDynDNS/README.md

 ## Notes

-- Poller mode creates missing A records automatically.
+- Poller mode can create missing A records automatically.
 - Listener mode updates existing A records only.